-Only financial investments with maturities of three months or less that are used by the Syndicate in the management of its short-term commitments are included in cash and cash equivalents.
+Only deposits with credit institutions with maturities of three months or less that are used by the Syndicate in the management of its short-term commitments are included in cash and cash equivalents.

 14. CREDITORS ARISING OUT OF DIRECT INSURANCE OPERATIONS